XVARY Composite Score

 The side business softens volatility; it does not absorb it

-regulatory pressure on hydrocarbons
+Regulatory pressure on hydrocarbons

 Tighter emissions rules or permit friction would not just raise compliance costs.
 They could also lower the value investors assign to reserves and future drilling inventory over time.